 The difference between restricted stock units and stock options are that restricted stock units always turn into the stock of the company after completely vesting.
 That stock in the company is going to have some value unless the company goes bankrupt.

 Stock options, however, may not have any value because if the price of the stock option is higher than the value of the stock, the stock option is worthless.

 Stock Options, Maintenance And Child Support In Illinois

 Stock options and restricted stock units are not only quasi-assets to be divided in an Illinois divorce…they are also income.

-When a party exercises stock options or restricted stock units, that is a taxable event.
-That means stock options and restricted stock units, when exercised are income.
+Often, an asset cannot be both a distribution of marital assets and income under Illinois divorce law.
+When a party exercises stock options or restricted stock units, that is a taxable event because it is income at that moment regardless of when it was earned.
+This implies that stock options and restricted stock units, when exercised are income.

-This sudden burst of income may affect the initial calculation of maintenance.
+This sudden burst of income may affect the initial calculation of child support and maintenance.
 A future options exercise or award date may warrant a future modification of the maintenance award from one spouse to another.

 Are Stock Options Really Worth Fighting Over In A Divorce?

 Stock Options have a price.
 The stock of the company has a price.
 If the stock option (the right to buy the stock) costs more than the actual stock, the stock option has no value…and therefore you shouldn’t fight over it.

 Moreover, stock options are clearly a real hassle to effectively divide and distribute.
 Ex-spouses will have to deal with each other for years as they slowly exercise and divide stock options.
 Do you really want to be in the business of holding a sophisticated financial instrument with your ex-spouse?